khwaab23/Foundations-of-data-science/README.md

     pip install -r requirements.txt
     ```

-3. Run the Jupyter Notebook:
+3. Launch the notebook:
     ```bash
     jupyter notebook
     ```
-    Open the notebook and run all cells to view outputs and visualizations.
+    Run all cells in the notebook to reproduce the analysis, models, and visualizations.

-## Results

-- Achieved high accuracy and balanced precision-recall using Random Forest and XGBoost.
-- Identified key churn indicators including tenure, balance, and transaction activity.
-- Developed interpretable visual insights for non-technical stakeholders.

-## Future Improvements
+## Future Scope

-- Hyperparameter tuning for optimal performance.
-- Integration with Flask or Streamlit for a user-facing churn prediction dashboard.
-- Testing on additional banking datasets for generalizability.
+- Hierarchical modeling across geographic zones.
+- Advanced causal mediation analysis.
+- Integration of additional features such as time of day and distance buckets.
+- Building a real-time prediction dashboard for delivery optimization.

+## Team

+- **Aranya Aryaman**
+- **Khwaab Thareja**
+- **Ishaan Mishra**